-Registration of VI students by DRM’s
+Registration of students with a visual impairment (VI) by DRMs

 - From the VI Student Menu at left, choose New VI Student.

 - You can check to see if a student is already entered by choosing Edit VI Student on the VI Student Menu.
 You will enter the STN and the first two letters of their last name.
 If they are already entered you will see the student’s name displayed.
-You can click Continue to see the students information or to make any changes.
+You can click Continue to see the student's information or to make any changes.

 - If the student has not been registered and is not in the system, Student not found will display; you will choose New VI Student from the VI Student Menu.
 All data needed on this registration may be taken from NIMAS ICAM Form 3A or the IEP.

 - Enter all required fields on this page.
 You must click on "I Agree" to the conditions on this page to Continue.
 Next, you will confirm the data that you just entered and then click Submit.